House Speaker urges primary delay in Georgia as secretary of state holds firm

 “I know there is a plan to provide them with cleaning supplies and to practice social distancing, but a delay of a month would allow more time for testing, health responses and other precautions,” Ralston said.

-As of noon Monday, 2,809 people have tested positive for the virus in Georgia.
-It has killed 87 people.
+As of noon Monday, 2,809 people had tested positive for the virus in Georgia.
+It had killed 87 people.
 On Sunday, President Donald Trump extended federal guidelines for so-called social distancing throughout all of April for the entire country.

+Raffensperger earlier this month pushed the date of the presidential primary back to May 19, coinciding with party primaries for state and local offices.

 But Raffensperger stopped short late last week of agreeing to delay the presidential and state primaries any further, noting in a Facebook message Saturday that doing so would raise serious legal and practical issues.